jlayog/next-spotify/README.md

       - name: "Search functionality"
         details: "Let users search for songs, artists, and albums."

-  # Create song Modal
+  ## Create song Modal

   description: "Modal for invidual songs when selected."

   tasks:
     TBD

-# System Design keypoints
+## System Design keypoints

-  Scaling:
+### Scaling:

   - Content Delivery Network (CDN):

     - Use a CDN to distribute song files and other static assets closer to users.
-This decreases load times and reduces strain on your primary servers.
+This decreases load times and reduces strain on primary servers.

+ - Load Balancers:

+    - Distribute incoming traffic to various servers to prevent any single server from getting overwhelmed.

+- Caching:

+    - Introduce caching layers (like Redis) to store frequent database queries or session information.
+This significantly reduces database load.

+### Shortfalls

+- One person testing, perhaps consider playwright or other services to test the site.

+Will think of more when it comes to mind...